 Christine Pouch, Executive Director

-As a resident of Indian Lake since 2006 and a born and raised New Yorker, Christine is thrilled to be the AC's new director.
-Pouch has 15 years of non-profit resource and business development experience.
+As a resident of Indian Lake since 2006 and a born and raised New Yorker, Christine became the Arts Center's director in March of 2016.
+Christine has 15 years of non-profit resource and business development experience.
 She has a BA in Liberal Arts and Communications from Purdue University and a certificate in Fundraising Management from Indiana University-Purdue University Indianapolis.
-Pouch chose to work in the non-profit field after serving as a United Way Loaned Executive.
-Former employers include, HG Bass & Co., Horizon Bank, Boys & Girls Clubs of Porter County and the Adirondack Museum.
-Pouch, her husband, Alan, and their black lab, Bosco, enjoy paddling on Lake Abanakee and hiking on various trails throughout the Adirondacks.
+Christine chose to work in the non-profit field after serving as a United Way Loaned Executive.
+Former employers include, G.H.
+Bass & Co., Horizon Bank, Boys & Girls Clubs of Porter County and the Adirondack Museum.
+Christine, her husband, Alan, and their black lab, Bosco, enjoy paddling on Lake Abanakee and hiking various trails throughout the Adirondacks.

-Joe Perreault (Technical Director & Production Manager) has been a member of the Arts Center family for seven years now as our resident TD, doing everything from building sets to mounting circus tents through the Adirondack Park.
+Joe Perreault (Technical Director & Production Manager) has been a member of the Arts Center family since 2012, doing everything from building sets to mounting circus tents throughout the Adirondack Park.
 Joe grew up on a small farm in New Hampshire, eventually moved to Florida where he finished high school, and volunteered as a firefighter for Duval County, Florida.
 Prior to joining the Arts Center, Joe worked with Andy LeBlanc as timber-framer apprentice.
-Joe is now a resident of Indian Lake and has been for the past six years, and he couldn’t be more thrilled about the new and exciting things happening at the Arts Center.
+Joe is a resident of Indian Lake.
+He couldn’t be more thrilled about the new and exciting things happening at the Arts Center each year.
 “This job is always bringing something new to the table.
-It has introduced me to an industry that I didn’t know you could be involved in and still make a living.
 I’m learning something new every day, whether it’s about a lighting plot in a new venue or a better way for sound to be heard in the back of the house.
 It has allowed me to meet some amazing people that I never would have crossed paths with otherwise.
 Having a job like this one in the middle of the Adirondacks is pretty unbelievable.”

 Laura Smith, Education and Gallery Coordinator

 Laura Smith grew up on a family farm in New Hampshire.
 In the mid 90’s she moved to Indian Lake to raise her family.
 Soon after she began her relationship with the Arts Center.
 Over the years she has held many positions, including, pre-school assistant, costume designer, and coordinator of our summer arts camp for children.
-Laura is proud and excited to hold this new position and to work with our community and gallery artists.
+Laura is proud and excited to be promoted to this new position in the fall of 2018, and to work with our community and gallery artists.